 Applicants are encouraged to define the types of audiences which they are targeting and to describe expected outcomes and outputs, including the development of skills and expertise.
 A timetable and itemised budget should be included.
 Please provide adequate detail to demonstrate justification of proposals and costs.

-Your can apply for a Community Engagement Award by filling out an application form and emailing it to the Grants Co-ordinators, grants@spma.org.uk
+Your can apply for a Community Engagement Award by filling out an application form (Word document, link below) and emailing it to the Grants and Prizes Officer, Dr Erki Russow: grants@spma.org.uk

 Award holders can download a copy of the Society logo for use on reports and publicity associated with their funded activities.